Colo, Iowa: Education

+As of the 2024-2025 academic year, the district has 385 students.

 Infrastructure

 Transportation

 Colo is located at the intersection of the historic Lincoln and Jefferson highways.
 The intersection is marked by the historic complex of Reed/Niland Corner, which includes a diner, vintage gas station, motel, and small park.
+It is one of only a few "one-stop" gas station complexes remaining along the Lincoln Highway.